 The ATO will work out if you need to pay Div 293 tax based on information in your tax return and data they receive from your super fund(s).
 They will issue you with a notice of assessment stating the amount of tax payable and provide an authority to enable your super fund to release the money.
 You can, however, pay the tax from your non-super savings.

-Bob’s wife Mary earns a salary of $250,000 and her employer contributions for the year are $25,000.
-As Mary’s salary plus her concessional contributions exceed the income threshold of $250,000, she will pay 15% contributions tax on her employer contributions, and will also be liable for Div 293 tax.
-She can choose to pay this tax personally, or she can choose to release the tax from her super fund.
+Bob’s wife Mary earns a salary of $250,000 and her employer contributions for the year are $28,750.
+Mary’s total income for Division 293 purposes.
+All of her concessional contributions exceed the income threshold of $250,000. $28,750 will be subject to 15% contributions tax and an additional 15% Division 293 tax..
+She can choose to pay the Division 293 tax liability personally, or she can choose to release this amount from her super fund to pay the Division 293 tax liability.

 Get set in the right direction with help and guidance available over the phone, online or face-to-face.